SCOPE OF THIS CHAPTER

 - Ensure that the parents are involved in planning for the child and explore whether the child's needs may be more appropriately met by providing services to the child and parent at home;

-- Where the child has already been placed, check that the financial matters are in order and the contact arrangements are working;
+- Where the child has already been placed, check that the financial matters are in order between the parent and private foster carers and the contact arrangements are working;

 - Notify the relevant health and education agencies of the child's placement or proposed placement including the health visiting service where appropriate;